google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 If [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) has served me well, you landed on this article for one of two reasons.
-First, you've built a web app and it's not being indexed by search!
+First, you've built a web app and it's not being indexed the search engines!
 Your app might be a <abbr title="Single Page Application">SPA</abbr>, [PWA](/web/progressive-web-apps/), using vanilla JS, or built with something more complex like a library or framework.
 To be honest, your tech stack doesn't matter.
 What matters is that you spent a lot of time building